imthenachoman/How-To-Secure-A-Linux-Server/README.md

 I've never found one guide that covers everything -- this guide is my attempt.

 Many of the things covered in this guide may be rather basic/trivial, but most of us do not install Linux every day and it is easy to forget those basic things.

-IT automation tools like [Ansible](https://www.ansible.com/), [Chef](https://www.chef.io/), [Jenkins](https://jenkins.io/), [Puppet](https://puppet.com/), etc. help with the tedious task of installing/configuring a server but IMHO they are better suited for multiple or large scale deployments.
-IMHO, the overhead required to use those kinds of automation tools is wholly unnecessary for a one-time single server install for home use.

 ([Table of Contents](#table-of-contents))